ENQA (European Association for Quality Assurance in Higher Education)

 ENQA promotes European co-operation in the field of quality assurance in higher education and shares information and expertise among its members and stakeholders.

-Dr Padraig Walsh, Chief Executive of QQI and Board member of Enqa since 2011 was elected President of the association at the 4th General Assembly in Vilnius on 29-30 October 2013.
+Dr Padraig Walsh, Chief Executive of QQI was a Board member of ENQA from 2011-2017 and served as President of the association between 2013-2017.

 EQAR (European Quality Assurance Register)